Beer-and-Bio/.github/CODE_OF_CONDUCT.md

 - **Violation of Privacy**: Sharing or soliciting personal information about others without their consent is a violation of privacy and will not be tolerated.

-## Reporting Procedure

-If you witness or experience behavior that violates this Code of Conduct, please report it to the Beer and Bio administrators at [admin@beerandbio.org](mailto:admin@beerandbio.org) or through our Slack channel.
-All reports will be treated with confidentiality and will be promptly investigated.

 ## Enforcement